Wagner boss Prigoshin wants the end of the Ukraine war – “Russia has already achieved everything”

 Prigozhin thinks an end to the Ukraine war makes sense.
 According to the Wagner boss, Russia has conquered enough territory and now has to gain a foothold there.

+Update from April 16, 8:17 p.m.: After the statements made by Wagner boss Prigozhin about an end to the Ukraine war, he rowed back.
+Apparently he misunderstood himself.
+Several media interpreted his words as a demand for an end to the war, but according to Prigozhin, that’s what Prigozhin wants Mirror Knowing nothing.
+The main message of his article was that there must be an “honest fight”, he had his press service clarify.

-Moscow – The head of wagner-Group Yevgeny Prigozhin has put an end to the Ukraine war required.
+First report from April 16, 11:25 a.m.: Moscow – The head of wagner-Group Yevgeny Prigozhin has put an end to the Ukraine War required.
 In a press release published via Telegram, he called on the Russian authorities to end the war in the Ukraine and to focus on gaining a foothold in the occupied territories of Ukraine.

 “It is necessary for the authorities and for society as a whole to put a courageous end to the military operation,” said the 61-year-old Wagner boss.
 According to him, now is the right time to end the war and let everyone know that Russia has achieved its intended goals.
 “Russia has already achieved everything.
 We have a large number of soldiers of the Ukrainian Armed Forces on the ground and we are fortunate that we did our job,” Prigozhin said.